Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity: Overview

-Organizational structure
+Organisational structure

 Board of trustees

-The foundation's board of trustees comprises the secretary general and at least nine other men of letters, thought and poetry in the Arab world, while trying to represent as many Arab countries as possible.
+The foundation's Board of Trustees comprises the secretary general and at least nine other men of letters, thought and poetry in the Arab world, while trying to represent as many Arab countries as possible.
 The Board is re-formed every three years.

-Th first Board was formed in the year 1991, The second Board was formed in the year 1994, the third in 1998, and the fourth in 2001.
+The first Board was formed in the year 1991, the second Board was formed in the year 1994, the third in 1998, and the fourth in 2001.
 The fifth Board was formed in December 2004.

 General secretariat

 The general secretariat is the foundation's executive apparatus.
 It includes the executive secretariat, computer department, and the research department, which carries out research proof-reading, editing and following up on the publication process, as well as supervising administrative and financial affairs.

-The executive apparatus particularly undertakes all preparations pertaining to the meetings of the board of trustees, the advisory body of the «Al-Babtain Encyclopedia of Arab Poets in the Nineteenth and Twentieth Centuries», the encyclopedia editing office, the editing office of the «Al-Babtain Encyclopedia of Contemporary Arab Poets» in its successive editions, the arbitration committees, coordinating the literary works contesting for the prizes and reviewing the same, as far as formalities are concerned.
+The executive apparatus undertakes, in particular, all preparations pertaining to the meetings of the Board of Trustees, the advisory body of the Al-Babtain Encyclopaedia of Arab Poets in the Nineteenth and Twentieth Centuries, the encyclopaedia editing office, the editing office of the Al-Babtain Encyclopaedia of Contemporary Arab Poets in its successive editions, the arbitration committees which coordinate review of the literary works competing for the prizes.
 It also directs work to the regional offices.

-The secretary general shall be commissioned to represent the foundation in many occasions and missions.
-In addition, the general secretariat apparatus undertakes the implementation of the plans and policies drawn up by the board of trustees and follows up all the decisions passed by the Board.
+The secretary general is commissioned to represent the foundation in many engagements and missions.
+The apparatus of the general secretariat undertakes the implementation of the plans and policies drawn up by the Board of Trustees and follows up all the decisions passed by the Board.
 The first secretary general of the foundation was poet Adnan Al-Shayji, who served from the beginning of the foundation's establishment in 1989 until July 1991.
 He planned the arbitration and distribution of the first meeting in May, 1990 at the Marriott Hotel in Cairo.
-The general secretariat had not been formed at that time, so the foundation relied heavily on the Cairo-based Modern Literature Association, chaired by Dr. Mohammad Abdulmunem Khafaji.
-Thanks to its support, the association has backed the foundation's efforts in executing its functions from its beginnings.
+This was prior to the establishment of the general secretariat so the foundation relied on significant support from the Cairo-based Modern Literature Association, chaired by Dr. Mohammad Abdulmunem Khafaji.
+The association has backed the foundation's efforts in executing its functions since its inception.
 In August 1991, Mr. Abdulaziz Al-Surayea was chosen to be the secretary general of the foundation.
-At the time, he was occupying the post of Head of Department of Culture and Arts at the National Council for Culture, Arts and Letters.
-He resigned and assumed his responsibilities as full-time secretary general of the foundation since October 1993.
+At the time, he was occupying the post of Head of Department of Culture and Arts at the National Council for Culture, Arts and Letters from which he resigned in order to assume his responsibilities as full-time secretary general of the foundation as of October 1993.

 Offices

-Due to the diversity of the foundation's work and the expansion of its activities all over the Arab world, offices were opened in some Arab countries, namely:
+The expansive scope of the foundation's work along with its varied activities all over the Arab world, it required offices to be opened in certain Arab countries, namely: